postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 # Overriding methods

-In <xref: simple-override-method>, you have learned the basic technique to replace the implementation of a method with some code defined by the aspect.
+In <xref:simple-override-method>, you have learned the basic technique to replace the implementation of a method with some code defined by the aspect.
 You have achieved this thanks to the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class, aspect-oriented implementation of the [decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern) for methods.

-In this article, we will assume that you have read  <xref: simple-override-method> and will expose more techniques related to overriding methods.
+In this article, we will assume that you have read <xref:simple-override-method> and will expose more techniques related to overriding methods.

 ## Accessing the method details